AlkorZ3/jack-keyboard/README.md

 Otherwise, you need JACK with MIDI support, gtk+ 2.6 or higher, make(1), gcc and all the standard headers.
 Untar the file, type 'make install' and that's it.
-If there is any problem, drop me an email (trasz@FreeBSD.org) and I will help you.
-Really.
+If Makefile is not present, you can generate it with: aclocal && autoheader && automake --add-missing && autoconf

 ## How to use it?